 I. God is faithful.
 Rom.
 3:3.

 III.
-We have been called to faith, to faithfulness, despite the fact of our sinfulness, 3:23.
+We are called to faith, to faithfulness.
+This despite the fact of our sinfulness, 3:23.
 No Jewish/Gentile distinctions matter, all have sinned.
 But we are made righteous (justified, a legal term); redeemed (bought back, a economic term from the marketplace and slavery); atoned (from the religious sacrificial systems, both Heb. and Grk.).
 Thus vs. 25 says God presented him as an atoning sacrifice by faith by (not in) his blood.
 God thus becomes righteous and the one making righteous the one who is of the faith of Jesus (3:26).
 The one who is faithful like Jesus, depending like Jesus, obeying like Jesus, living like Jesus.

 Is that good news?
 Can you take that personally?
 God is calling us to rely upon the one who is reliable, to fidelity toward the one who epitomizes fidelity, to loyalty and allegiance to the faithful God, who will remain faithful and will never disown himself even when we are faithless (2 Tim.
 2:13).

-So faith can mean faithfulness, as Rom 3:3.
+Faith can mean faithfulness, as Rom 3:3.
 But there is more.
 Consider several other passages where this may be in view.

 In primitive Christianity, faith became leading term for describing relation of man to God.
 Five related ideas.

-Faith then comes to be a life changing experience, because of our acceptance of the teaching as the content of the faith, and in the personal relationship to Christ, or to God through Christ, which comes as we become like him, partaking of the divine nature.
+Faith comes to be a life changing experience, because of our acceptance of the teaching as the content of the faith, and in the personal relationship to Christ, or to God through Christ, which comes as we become like him, partaking of the divine nature.

 Return to Sermon Index